Xiquet

 Spanish restaurant in Washington, D.C., U.S.

 Xiquet is a Spanish restaurant by chef Danny Lledó in Washington, D.C.
 The restaurant has received a Michelin star.

 Description

 Xiquet is a Spanish restaurant in Washington, D.C.
 The menu has included an octopus salad and braised oxtail with foie gras and truffle, barnacles, and tuna loin.

 The name of the restaurant means "kid" in Valencian Catalan.
 This is a homage to the chef's origins in Dénia (Valencian Country).
 He has described the restaurant's menu as "75% Valencian and 15% classic cuisine, with some local products".

 History

-The restaurant opened in March 2020, just before the arrival of the COVID-19 pandemic.
+The restaurant opened in March 2020.